singhalyogesh/truecaller-sdk-fs/README.md

         }

         @Override
-        public void onOtpRequired() {
+        public void onVerificationRequired() {

 		// This method is invoked when truecaller app is not present on the device or if the user wants to
-		// continue with a different number and hence, OTP verification is required to complete the flow
+		// continue with a different number and hence, missed call verification is required to complete the flow
-		// You can initiate the OTP verification flow from within this callback method by using :
+		// You can initiate the missed call verification flow from within this callback method by using :

 		TrueSDK.getInstance().requestVerification("IN", PHONE_NUMBER_STRING, apiCallback);

-		//  Here, the first parameter is the country code of the mobile number on which the OTP needs to be
+		//  Here, the first parameter is the country code of the mobile number for which the verification needs to be
 		// triggered and PHONE_NUMBER_STRING should be the 10-digit mobile number of the user

         }